GafferHQ/gaffer/doc/source/WorkingWithScenes/LightLinking/index.md

 ![](images/illustrationLightLinking.png "A sphere, a cube, and two lights, but the second light only illuminates the cube")

 > Note :
-> The only supported renderer that currently implements light linking is Arnold.
+> Light linking is only supported when rendering with Arnold, Cycles, or RenderMan.

 > Tip :
 > Maya users will be familiar with the concept of light-centric (light-to-object) and object-centric (object-to-light) light linking.
 The procedure for linking lights in Gaffer is similar to object-centric linking.